Office Timeline – free timeline maker

 No duration estimates.
 Without estimated effort, you can't calculate when tasks finish or spot overallocation.
 You're flying blind on resource planning.

-No status tracking mechanism.
+No status tracking.
 A task list tells you what exists, not what's happening.
 You need a way to track progress (0%, 50%, 100%) and flag risks so nothing surprises you.

 No dependency awareness.
 "Task B can't start until Task A finishes" is a dependency.
 Task lists don't show these relationships.
-You end up with tasks starting in the wrong order, or teams waiting for invisible blockers.
+Teams end up starting work in the wrong order, or waiting for blockers nobody can see.

 No aggregation or roll-up.
-You can't see phase-level progress or high-level timeline at a glance.
-Everything is flat and equally important.
+You can't see phase-level progress or the high-level timeline at a glance.
+Everything is flat and equally important, which means nothing stands out as urgent.

 The anatomy of a proper Excel project plan

-A functional Excel project plan has core columns that work together.
+A functional Excel project plan has core columns that work together to give you full visibility.
 Here's the minimum viable structure:

 ColumnPurposeExample